nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/01_ZeroTrustIAMArchitecture.md

 ## 9. End-to-End Example Flow Summary (Human User)

 1. **Initiation:** Alice opens `wealth.moneyguard.com`.
 2. **Authentication (IdP):** She is redirected to `idp.moneyguard.com`, logs in, and passes MFA.
-The IdP redirects her browser back to the app with an Auth Code.
+The IdP redirects her browser back to the app with a temporary Auth Code (`?code=xyz`).
-3. **Authorization (IAM):** The web app backend sends the Auth Code to `auth.moneyguard.com`.
-The IAM Control Plane verifies her, assigns the `wealth_manager` role based on her Identity Store profile, and returns a signed JWT.
+3. **Authorization (IAM):** The web app backend sends the Auth Code to `auth.moneyguard.com` along with its `client_id` and `client_secret`.
+The IAM Control Plane performs a **backend federation check** directly with the IdP to ensure the code is legitimate.
+Once verified, it looks up Alice in the Identity Store, assigns her the `wealth_manager` role, and returns a signed JWT Access Token.
-4. **The API Call:** Alice clicks "Send Wire".
+4. **The 1st API Call (Wire Transfer):** Alice clicks "Send Wire".
 Her browser sends a POST request to `api.moneyguard.com/v1/wires` with her secure HttpOnly cookie containing the JWT.
 5. **Enforcement (PEP/PDP):** The .NET API Gateway middleware intercepts the request.
-It mathematically verifies the JWT signature against the public JWKS keys.
-It then asks the OPA PDP to evaluate the Rego policy.
+It mathematically verifies the JWT signature against its locally cached public JWKS keys.
+It then hands the decoded token to the OPA PDP to evaluate the Rego policy.
 The PDP checks the token claims, the IP, and the amount, and responds: `{"result": true}`.
-6. **Execution:** The Gateway forwards the request to the internal Microservice, which safely processes the transfer.
+6. **Execution:** The Gateway forwards the request to the internal Wire Transfer Microservice, which safely processes the transfer.
+7. **The 2nd API Call (Account Balance):** A few minutes later, Alice navigates to a new page to view client funds.
+Her browser sends a GET request to `api.moneyguard.com/v1/account-balances` using the *same* active JWT.
+8. **Stateless Enforcement (Bypassing IdP/IAM):** The API Gateway intercepts this second request.
+It does *not* contact the IAM Control Plane or the IdP.
+It instantly verifies the JWT signature and expiration locally.
+It asks the PDP to evaluate the specific rules for the `/v1/account-balances` endpoint.
+The PDP allows it, and the Gateway instantly routes the request to the Account Microservice.
 ----

 ## 10. Deep Dive: Machine-to-Machine (M2M) Zero-Trust Flow